exactly-once/Home/content/posts/notes-on-2pc.md

 draft: true
 ---

 If there's a distributed protocol every software engineer knows it's Two-Phase Commit aka.
 2PC.
-It's been around for several decades[^1], however it's usage has been in decline, mainly due lack of support in the cloud.
-In order to build reliable systems without 2PC we need to understand what was it, that the protocol provided in he first place.
+Although, in use for several decades[^1], it's application has been in decline for some time now - mainly due lack of support in the cloud.
+For quite a long time it's been de-facto standard for building enterprise distribured systems.
+With the cloud becoming default deployment option desingers need to build reliable systems without 2PC.

+Answering how 2PC can be replaced requires understanding of what was it, that the protocol provided in he first place.
 In spite of it's popularity, there are quite some misunderstandings around 2PC.
 This posts aims to clarify at least some of these.

 This is not "yet another introduction to 2PC"(TM).
 If you need a refresher read one of many descriptions out there[^1] before continuing.

-### 2PC != MSDTC
-MSDTC (or XA in the Java space) is an implementation of 2PC - **one of many possible**.
-It comes with concepts like `TransactionManagers` and `ResourceManagers`, implements security between participating processes, provides tooling to figure out what's going on in your system, etc..

-### 2PC is not only about databases
-2PC tells nothing about resources participating in the protocol.
-Some of the most widely available implementations like MSDTC or XA support databases, queueing systems and Web Services.
-In fact, the protocols are extendable and anyone is free to create implementations for new types of resources.

-### 2PC does not provide atomic visibility
+### 2PC does not provide "transactions"
-2PC is an atomic commit protocol meaning all participants will **eventually commit** if all voted "YES".
-This however doesn't say anything about order in which the participants commit or the delays between the commits.
+2PC is an atomic commit protocol meaning all participants will **eventually commit** if all voted "YES" - No more, no less than that.

-Let's look at an example to see what we mean by lack of atomic visibility.
+Let's look at an example to see what we mean by "no transactions".
 In our scenario we have two participants: a database and a messages queue.

 {{< figure src="/posts/2pc-atomic-visibility-scenario.jpg" title="2PC atomic visibility">}}

 The diagram shows the part of the 2PC protocol after both participants voted "YES" and the cooridantor is commiting.
+In our example, the queue transactoins commits first however 2PC says nothing about order in which the participants commit or the delays between the commits.
+It's undeterministic in other words.

 What's most interesting is the ouside observer i.e. the client.
 It makes a read requests to both participants.
 In case of the message queue, the read request arrives after the commit from the coordinator.
 This means that the read operation will return any messages send to the queue as part of the transaction that just comitted.

 In case of the database the read request arrives before the commit.
 What will be the result here?
 First, 2PC says nothing about read behavior - it's outside of the system model defined by the protocol.
 The only requirement is that the database guarantees successful commit.